nwerc-lu/2019/_posts/2019-11-16-practice_contest.md

 The goal of the practice contest for our teams is to:
 - Check how you print a file on paper
 - Submit a clarification about the contest (to see how the system works)
 - Test how fast the server is for different languages.
-They do this by seeing how long time it takes to do a matrix multiplication of matrixes of size 500.
+They do this by seeing how long time it takes to do a matrix multiplication of matricies of size 500.
-- See how deep recursion is possible in python.
+- Measure the recursion limits.

 Below you can find the problems of the contest.
 Problem B seems a lot harder than A and C!